-(1) The values in this column are based on the \$5.36 closing market price of our common stock on the NYSE on December 30, 2022, the last trading day of the fiscal year.

-(2) The number of PSUs listed is the target number that can be earned during the three-year performance period of January 1, 2022, to December 31, 2024.
-The actual number of PSUs earned will be 0% to 200% of the target number of PSUs granted, depending on our Company's performance during the

-- performance period with respect to the awards' metrics.
-Any PSUs earned during the performance period will vest at the conclusion of the performance period, subject to the NEO's continued employment and other terms and conditions contained in the respective award agreement. - (3) These RSUs vest at the rate of 33% on each of the first and second anniversaries of the grant date and 34% on the third anniversary of the grant date, subject to the NEO's continued employment and other terms and conditions contained in the respective award agreement. - (4) The number of PSUs listed is the target number that can be earned during the three-year performance period of January 1, 2021, to December 31, 2023.
+- The values in this column are based on the \$5.94 closing market price of our common stock on the NYSE on December 29, 2023, the last trading day of the fiscal year. - (2) The number of PSUs listed is the target number that can be earned during the three-year performance period of January 1, 2023, to December 31, 2025.
 The actual number of PSUs earned will be 0% to 200% of the target number of PSUs granted, depending on our Company's performance during the performance period with respect to the awards' metrics.
-Any PSUs earned during the performance period will vest at the conclusion of the performance period, subject to the NEO's continued employment and other terms and conditions contained in the respective award agreement. - (5) These RSUs vest at the rate of 33% on January 1, 2022, and January 1, 2023, and 34% on January 1, 2024, subject to the NEO's continued employment and other terms and conditions contained in the respective award agreement. - (6) These RSUs will vest on the fifth anniversary of the grant date, or December 31, 2025, subject to the NEO's continued employment and other terms and conditions contained in the respective award agreement. - (7) These shares of restricted stock vest at the rate of 33% on each of the first and second anniversaries of the grant date and 34% on the third anniversary of the grant date, subject to the NEO's continued employment and other terms and conditions contained in the respective award agreement.
+Any PSUs earned during the performance period will vest at the conclusion of the performance period, subject to the NEO's continued employment and other terms and conditions contained in the respective award agreement, and will be settled through issuance of shares in early 2026. - (3) These RSUs vest at the rate of 33% on each of the first and second anniversaries of the grant date and 34% on the third anniversary of the grant date, subject to the NEO's continued employment and other terms and conditions contained in the respective award agreement. - (4) The number of PSUs listed is the threshold number that can be earned during the three-year performance period of January 1, 2022, to December 31, 2024.
+The actual number of PSUs earned will be 0% to 200% of the target number of PSUs granted, depending on our Company's performance during the performance period with respect to the awards' metrics.
+Any PSUs earned during the performance period will vest at the conclusion of the performance period, subject to the NEO's continued employment and other terms and conditions contained in the respective award agreement, and will be settled through issuance of shares in early 2025. - (5) The number of PSUs listed is the threshold number that could have been earned during the threeyear performance period of January 1, 2021, to December 31, 2023.
+Following conclusion of the performance period, it was determined that 0% of these PSUs were earned in accordance with the awards' metrics, and no shares were issued upon the award's settlement in early 2024. - (6) These RSUs vest at the rate of 33% on January 1, 2022, and January 1, 2023, and 34% on January 1, 2024, subject to the NEO's continued employment and other terms and conditions contained in the respective award agreement. - (7) These RSUs will vest on the fifth anniversary of the grant date, or December 31, 2025, subject to the NEO's continued employment and other terms and conditions contained in the respective award agreement.

-Stock Vested in 2022
+Stock Vested in 2023

-The following table sets forth information concerning the shares of restricted stock and RSUs held by our NEOs that vested during the year ended December 31, 2022.
+The following table sets forth information concerning the shares of restricted stock and RSUs held by our NEOs that vested during the year ended December 31, 2023.

-Stock A wards
+Stock Awards

 Name Number of Shares Acquired on Vesting (#) Value Realized on Vesting (1) (\$)

-John ("Jack") A. Taylor 79,909 945,480
+John ("Jack") A. Taylor 90,866 533,636

-Marcin Urbaszek 20,005 236,289
+Marcin Urbaszek 29,344 172,353

-Stephen Alpart 46,502 550,629
+Stephen Alpart 50,446 297,304

-Peter Morral 47,012 556,719
+Peter Morral 52,251 308,856

-Steven Plust 46,502 550,629
+Steven Plust 50,446 297,304